Serious Business Records

-Serious Business Records is an independent record label founded by Travis Harrison and Andy Ross in Brooklyn, NY in 2004.
+Serious Business Records is an independent record label founded by Travis Harrison and Andy Ross in Brooklyn, New York in 2004.
 Since its inception, Serious Business Records has grown to include 14 acts, spanning the genres of classic rock, punk, pop, Americana/Old-Time, and electronic music.
 Its 33 releases have received press attention in Time Out NY, Allmusic, the Allmusic Blog, Pitchfork Media, the Washington Post, and Spin, amongst others.
 Serious Business bands have played 3 CMJ showcases, the Knitting Factory, Pianos, Irving Plaza, the Highline Ballroom, the Bowery Ballroom, and innumerable small New York venues.

 History

 Formation

 In 2002, Travis Harrison and Andy Ross began collaborating on two music projects—a rock band called Unsacred Hearts and a solo vehicle called Secret Dakota Ring.
 The two bands recorded their debut albums, and Harrison and Ross created Serious Business Records as a means to release these endeavors.

-From late 2002 until 2003 the hitherto unnamed label operated out of a one-room shack on the side of the road in Sayville, Long Island near Travis's hometown.
-In April 2003 the label moved into another tiny one room shack, this time in Long Island City, Queens.
-In January 2004 it relocated yet again to a 1300 sqft loft space at 538 Johnson Ave in East Williamsburg/Bushwick, Brooklyn.
+From late 2002 until 2003, the hitherto unnamed label operated out of a one-room shack on the side of the road in Sayville, Long Island near Travis's hometown.
+In April 2003, the label moved into another tiny one room shack, this time in Long Island City, Queens.
+In January 2004, it relocated yet again to a 1300 sqft loft space at 538 Johnson Ave in East Williamsburg/Bushwick, Brooklyn.
 It was at this location that the fledgling label officially became Serious Business Records.
 In late 2004, co-founder Andy Ross moved from New York to California become the guitarist for the rock band OK Go.
 Ross has nevertheless remained active in the operation of Serious Business Records.
-In January 2007 Serious Business relocated to 73 Spring Street in SoHo where it remains to this day.
+In January 2007, Serious Business relocated to 73 Spring Street in SoHo where it remains to this day.